 During the Term, the Employee agrees to undertake and perform properly, efficiently, to the best of Employee's ability and consonant with the standards of the University all duties and responsibilities attendant to the position of Head Coach of the Program as set forth in Article 4.2.c below.
-The Employee further agrees to abide by and comply with the constitution, bylaws and interpretations of the NCAA and all NCAA and University rules and regulations relating to Employee's conduct and administration of the Program, including recruiting rules, as now constituted or as any of the same may be amended during the term hereof, as well as the applicable constitution, bylaws, rules and regulations of the Conference.
-In the event that the Employee becomes aware of, or has reasonable cause to believe that violations of any NCAA constitution, bylaws, rules or regulations, or official interpretations thereof, may have taken place, Employee shall report the same promptly (within 48 hours) to the University's Director of Intercollegiate Athletics ("Athletic Director") or designee.
+The Employee further agrees to abide by and comply with the constitution, bylaws and interpretations of the NCAA and all NCAA and University rules and regulations relating to Employee's conduct and administration of the Program, including recruiting rules, as now constituted or as any of the same may be amended during the term hereof, as well as the applicable constitution, bylaws, rules and regulations of any NCAA constitution, bylaws, rules or regulations, or official interpretations thereof, may have taken place, Employee shall report the same promptly (within 48 hours) to the University's Director of Intercollegiate Athletics ("Athletic Director") or designee.